wilburOne/forAMRIEVisualizer/README.md

 Usage:

-java -jar AMRIEVisualizer.jar < directory of event extraction result files> < directory of AMR node edge files> < directory of new AMR annotation files>
+java -jar AMRIEVisualizer.jar < directory of event extraction result files> < directory of AMR node edge files> < directory of outputs: new AMR annotation files>

 The new AMR annotations can be further used as input to the AMR Visualizer: https://github.com/panx27/amr-reader